256dpi/fire/README.md

 }
 ```

-Fire allows the definition of two callbacks.
 The `Authorizer` is run after inferring all available data from the request and is therefore perfectly suited to do a general user authentication.
 The `Validator` is only run before creating, updating or deleting a model and is ideal to protect resources from certain actions.

+Multiple callbacks can be combined using `fire.Combine`:

 ```go
 fire.Combine(callback1, callback2)
 ```

-Multiple validators or authorizers can be combined to one callback using `fire.Combine`.

 Note: Fire comes with several built-in callbacks that provide common functionalities and are well combineable with custom callbacks.
 Following callbacks are available: